teticio/Deej-AI/train/README.md

 make install COOKIE=...
 USER=...
 MAX_WORKERS=1 PROXY=
 ```

 then by default it will make all the steps below necessary to create the datasets, train the models and install them to the `../deej-ai.online-dev/model`.
 You will need to specify the `sp_dc` cookie and Spotify user to start from (see below).
-You will also need to ensure taht the `test_track_ids` in the `config/track2vec.yaml` and `config/mp3tovec.yaml` files are present by searching in the `data/tracks_dedup.csv` file.
+You will also need to ensure that the `test_track_ids` in the `config/track2vec.yaml` and `config/mp3tovec.yaml` files are present by searching in the `data/tracks_dedup.csv` file.
 The workflow would typically be

 ```bash
 # Create datasets